bcgov/entity/docs/Way of Working/Sprint Review.md

 * Relationship team(Market Release): Navigation Menu - How people navigate back in the system
 * Entities team(Production Release): "Incorp Define my comany 2.0(Step 1)" + "Certify and Pay 1.0(Step 5)"

+#### Action Items
+* Legal name discussion - Whether the name from BC Services card can be treated as legal name as those can be preferred name as well. - Assigned to Loren
+* Future Sprint consideration is to have an activity log - Assigned to Loren
 ----
 **Sprint Review Jan 7, 2020 - Sprint (Milestone) 20**
 ----